arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 - `EMBED_RELATIONSHIPS`: If set to True, the microservice will embed the relationships extracted from the source documents.
 Defaults to `False`.

 OpenAI Configuration:
-**Note**: This configuration can replace the TGI and TEI services for text generation and embeddings.
+**Note**: This configuration can replace the VLLM and TEI services for text generation and embeddings.
 - `OPENAI_API_KEY`: The API key for the OpenAI service.
 - `OPENAI_CHAT_MODEL`: The chat model to use for the OpenAI service.
 Defaults to `gpt-4o`.
 - `OPENAI_CHAT_TEMPERATURE`: The temperature for the OpenAI service.
 Defaults to `0`.